Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### changeArbiter()
 The issuer of the bounty can change the arbiter at any time while it is in `Draft` stage.
+This is not allowed when the bounty is in the `Active` or `Dead` stage.
 ```
 function changeArbiter(address _newArbiter)
     public